| Title: | Trust, but Verify |

 normal R objects.

-There is no guarantee that the abstract
+There is no guarantee that the abstracted object is suitable for use

-as is.
+as a template to alike as is.
 You may need to modify it further so

 that it suits your purposes.

-is an S3 generic.
+abstract is an S3 generic.
 The default method will

-dispatch on implicit classes, so if you attempt to abstract
+dispatch on implicit classes, so if you attempt to abstract an object

-method, it will get abstracted based on
+without an explicit abstract method, it will get abstracted based on

 its implicit class.
-If you define your own abstract
+If you define your own abstract method and do not

 wish further abstraction based on implicit classes do not use